Towards a Uniform Theory of Effectful State Machines: Reactive -algebras and -automata Reactive -algebras and -automata

+More generally, for any semiring $R$, take $B=R$ and the semimodule monad $\BBT_R$.
+Then $\BBT$-automata are precisely weighted automata with weights in $R$, and for every state $x$ the formal power-series $\sem{x}_\M: A^* \to R$ is the weighted language accepted by the weighted automaton given by~$\M$.

-\fi Note that the generalized powerset construction does not reduce a $\BBT$-automaton to a Moore automaton over $TX$ as $TX$ need not be finite, although when it is the case, e.g.\ $\BBT=\PFin$, the semantics of a $\BBT$-automaton falls within rational power series, which is precisely the reason why the languages recognized by deterministic and nondeterministic FSM coincide.
-Surprisingly, all $\BBT$\dash automata with a finite $B$ have the same property, which is a corollary of Theorem~\ref{thm:2sem} we prove in Section~\ref{sec:cps}. \begin{prop} For every $\BBT$-automaton~\eqref{eq:aut} with finite $B$ and $x\in X$, $\sem{x}_{\M}:A^*\to B$ is rational. \end{prop}
+However, for other monads $\BBT$ and algebras $B$ elements in $B^{A^*}$ may look very different than formal languages, e.g.~for the stack $\BBT$-automata we will discuss in Section~\ref{sec:stackT}. \item Note that $\BBT$-automata for the identity monad are precisely the same as Moore automata, and the above definition of their language semantics coincides with Definition~\ref{defn:tsem}. \end{enumerate} \end{remark} Note that the generalized powerset construction does not reduce a $\BBT$-automaton to a Moore automaton over $TX$ as $TX$ need not be finite.
+However, when this is the case, e.g.~for $\BBT=\PFin$, the semantics of a $\BBT$-automaton falls within regular power series, which is precisely the reason why the languages recognized by deterministic and nondeterministic FSM coincide.
+Surprisingly, all $\BBT$\dash automata with a finite $B$ have the same property: \begin{proposition} For every $\BBT$-automaton~\eqref{eq:aut} with finite $B$ and $x\in X$, $\sem{x}_{\M}:A^*\to B$ is regular. \end{proposition} We will present the proof of this proposition after Corollary~\ref{cor:aut_cont}.

-We are now ready to introduce fixpoint expressions for $\BBT$-automata similar to~\eqref{eq:kleene}. \begin{defn}[Reactive expressions] Let $\Sigma$ be an algebraic signature and let $B_0$ be a finite set. \emph{Reactive expressions} w.r.t.\ these data are closed terms $\delta$ defined according to the following grammar:
+We are now ready to introduce fixpoint expressions for $\BBT$-automata similar to~\eqref{eq:kleene}. \begin{definition}[Reactive expressions] Let $\Sigma$ be an algebraic signature and let $B_0$ be a finite set. \emph{Reactive expressions} w.r.t.\ these data are closed terms $\delta$ defined according to the following grammar: